cloudbase/garm/doc/templates.md

 # Edit the template in the built-in TUI editor
 garm-cli template edit my-custom-template

+# Or edit it in your own $EDITOR
+garm-cli template edit my-custom-template --external
 ```

+Templates are syntax-checked when created or updated.
+If the template fails to parse, the CLI shows the error and drops you back into the editor instead of saving a broken template.
+If a template error only surfaces when the template is rendered for a runner (for example a missing key in the template context), the runner reports the error back to GARM and is marked as `failed`, so the problem shows up in the runner's status events instead of leaving the runner stuck in `installing`.

 You can also download a template to a file for inspection: